Moduli spaces of abstract and embedded Kummer varieties: Embedded Kummers

-In the case $g=2$, $U_2$ has exactly one geometric point corresponding to the embedding of any decomposable abelian surface and such that the geometric fiber over this point is a double quadric embedded in $\p^3$.
-Indeed, if $(A,\Theta)$ is a decomposable abelian variety $A\cong E_1\times E_2$, with a principal polarization $\Theta$, the embedding
+We observe that $U_2$ has exactly one geometric point corresponding to the embedding of any decomposable abelian surface and such that the geometric fiber over this point is a double quadric embedded in $\p^3$.
+Indeed, if $(A,\Theta)$ is a decomposable abelian variety $A\cong E_1\times E_2$, with a principal polarization $\Theta$, the embedding $K_{2\Theta}\subset \p H^0(\Oo(2\Theta))$ is isomorphic to a reduced quadric in $\p^3$.